mitmotion/auth_server/SPEC.md

 ## Terminology

 - JWT: JSON Web Token as specified in IETF RFC 7519.
+- JWK: JSON Web Key as specified in IETF RFC 7517.
+- JWKS: JSON Web Key Set as specified in IETF RFC 7517.
 - Client: The Veloren client and the agent the player interacts with.
 - Game server: A service running the Veloren multiplayer server software.
 - Authentication server: A trusted central service that stores account information.